SFDC-Assets/PSA-SAMGov-Flow-Integration/README.md

 ### Create a Parent Flow

-This Accelerator has included an example autolaunched flow (SAM.gov Entity Search - Cage Code) using the External Service to search for an entity based on the organization's Cage Code, and returns certain information from the API response about the entity back to the parent flow.
+This Accelerator has included an example autolaunched flow (SAM.gov Entity Search - CAGE Code) using the External Service to search for an entity based on the organization's CAGE Code, and returns certain information from the API response about the entity back to the parent flow.
 You can test this flow after completing the above base configuration steps by opening the latest version in the Flow Builder and using the Debug option to enter a cageCode value.
-1. From the Automation app or the Setup menu, navigate to the SAM.gov Entity Search - Cage Code flow and open the latest version
+1. From the Automation app or the Setup menu, navigate to the SAM.gov Entity Search - CAGE Code flow and open the latest version
 2. Click the Debug button in the top-right
 3. Enter a value in the cageCode field under Input Variables and click Run
 4. A successful callout should follow the entire "Query Success" path and have data in the `samGovEntityRegistrationValues` collection (the flow's output or return variable) which can be seen by clicking the accordion next to the "Assigment: Set Transform Collection for Output" step of the Debug Details pane on the right